DFHack/dfhack/Readme.rst

 stockflow
 ---------
-Allows the fortress bookkeeper to queue jobs through the manager.
+Allows the fortress bookkeeper to queue jobs through the manager, based on space or items available in stockpiles.

 Usage: